xofyarg/knot-resolver/doc/build.rst

 .. code-block:: bash

-   $ make BUILDMODE=dynamic # Default, create dynamic library
+   $ meson --default-library shared build-shared # Default, create dynamic library
-   $ make BUILDMODE=static  # Create static library
+   $ meson --default-library static build-static  # Create static library

 When the library is linked statically, it usually produces a smaller binary.
 However linking it to various C modules might violate ODR and increase the size.